 The word avocado comes from the Spanish aguacate which in turn comes from the Nahuatl word ahuácatl, meaning testicle, in reference to the shape of the fruit.
 The modern English name of avocado was taken from the Spanish word for advocate, a way of obscuring the meaning of the original Mexican name.
 Interestingly, in India and parts of China it is referred to as the butter fruit, presumably because of it’s fattiness.

-I followed Katie’s recipe almost exactly, though as the avocados I found were small, I used 5 instead of 3.
+I followed Katie’s recipe very closely, though as the avocados I found were small, I used 5 instead of 3.

 This is the first time I’ve ever had avocado in a sweet format.
 Although it’s quite unusual I really, really like the result!